 Chris resides in western Howard County with his wife, Nicole, daughter, Madison, and son Austin.
 In his spare time, he enjoys spending time with his family, playing competitive golf, traveling, and following the Terps.

-Connor has worked his way from an Intern to a Wealth Manager at Oxenham Financial.
+Connor has worked his way from an Intern to Partner at Oxenham Financial.
 While working towards his MBA, he developed the belief that the RIA business model is the most efficient way to provide advice to clients.

 At Loyola, Connor was a standout golfer on the University’s Golf team.
 In addition to his athletic accomplishments, he was twice named the Patriot League Scholar-Athlete of the Year for Men’s Golf.
 Connor continues to be involved in golf through tournament competition and is passionate about introducing young people to the game of golf.